lustryrose882/p8h61-m-lx3plus-r2.0-coreboot-guide/README.md

 # Requirements
 - A [CH341A Programmer](https://a.co/d/a06cM4g).
 (I recommend you to use with [USB Extension Cable](https://a.co/d/ehjoGVo))
 - [Chip Puller](https://a.co/d/3fNkbOA) (Optional, I removed with 2 small knives (be careful!!))
-- An ASUS P8H61-M LX3 PLUS R2.0 motherboard, no dGPU included
+- Of course an ASUS P8H61-M LX3 PLUS R2.0 motherboard
 - Good level of GNU/Linux knowledge
 - Basic hardware knowledge
 - Another computer running GNU/Linux distro (BTW I use Arch)

 ### What works
-- Sound (there's a weird bug in Pipewire daemon, IDK how to fix it but it's fine on Windows)
+- Sound
 - All USB Ports
 - Display
 - S3 Sleep Mode